prei007/litnet/README.md

 As an example, the app is set up with bibliographic data and SKOS concept schemes from a review on computational models and simulations in environmental education.
 Some domain-specific concept schemes are general in nature: those for education levels, areas of research codes, and Bloom's Taxonomy.

 ## Main steps

+In a typical use scenario, an administrator would set up the database and represent the coding book in SKOS; the researcher would then use the web app for data entry and coding.
+Bibliographic data can be imported in bulk as long as it is encoded in formats such as BibTeX or RIS.

 The main steps (the ones specific to this method in bold) for the researcher are: